 Difference between Mutable and Immutable in Python | Data Types

 Every variable we create in our programming has data types associated with it.
 This shows the type of value we can save in that variable.
-These variables can be distinguished into following major two types in Python – Mutable and Immutable.
+These variables can be distinguished into the following major two types in Python – Mutable and Immutable.

-What is Mutable and Immutable Object:
+What is a Mutable and Immutable Object?

 In generic terminology,

-Immutable object means an object that can not be changed once you create it.
+An immutable object means an object that can not be changed once you create it.

-Same applies for the Variable.
+The same applies to the Variable.

-Difference between mutable and immutable in Python:
+Difference between mutable and immutable in Python

 In the case of Python, both types of variables are available.